Thomas North: Guevara

 His first translation, of Guevara's Reloj de Principes (commonly known as Libro áureo), was published in 1557.
 It is a compendium of moral counsels chiefly compiled from the Meditations of Marcus Aurelius, under the title of Diall of Princes.
 The English of this work is one of the earliest specimens of the ornate, copious and pointed style for which educated young Englishmen had acquired a taste in their Continental travels and studies.

 North translated from a French copy of Guevara, but seems to have been well acquainted with the Spanish version.
 Marcus Aurelius had already been translated by John Bourchier, 2nd Baron Berners, but without reproducing the rhetorical artifices of the original.
 North's version, with its mannerisms and its constant use of antithesis, set the fashion which was to culminate in John Lyly's Euphues.

-Linguistic evidence suggests thatThe Dial of Princes is a possible source for some passages in Titus Andronicus by William Shakespeare.
+Linguistic evidence suggests that The Dial of Princes is a possible source for some passages in Titus Andronicus by William Shakespeare.
 Other biographical and historical parallels have led to the suggestion that North may have been the author of the now-lost play Titus and Vespasian, written in 1562, and that this was in turn the source for Shakespeare's own Titus Andronicus.
 Phrases from North's Dial of Princes may also appear in Shakespeare’s Hamlet.